 - Improving intelligence gathering and sharing processes with the NCLCC and other forces.

-- A stronger emphasis on neighbourhood policing is crucial for improving contact and trust with the local community and gaining insights and intelligence through local presence.
+- Adopting a stronger emphasis on neighbourhood policing, improving contact and trust with the local community and gaining insights and intelligence through local presence.

 - Building collaboration with other agencies involved in child protection, such as social services and schools.
 We also recognise that greater investment in front-line child protection through social services plays a critical role.

-- Greater use of existing sanctions to disrupt county lines networks, such as telecommunications restriction orders and serious crime prevention orders.
+- Making greater use of existing sanctions to disrupt county lines networks, such as telecommunications restriction orders and serious crime prevention orders.

+Domestic Abuse, primarily but not exclusively against women, has significantly increased during the Coronavirus pandemic.
 We’ll ensure that meaningful action to tackle Domestic Abuse is made a priority.
-We’ll continue to fund Wiltshire Phoenix project, offering a single pathway into the range of support services available in the county.
+We’ll continue to fund the Wiltshire Phoenix project, offering a single pathway for domestic abuse victims into the range of support services available in the county.
 We’ll also ensure that Wiltshire Council and Wiltshire Police take leading roles in ensuring an effective multi-agency approach is taken to reducing domestic violence, including:

 - Working with schools to raise awareness and challenge attitudes among young people, and equipping teachers with the skills to identify signs of domestic violence.

-- Publicity campaigns to raise awareness of domestic abuse, enabling victims to identify the signs and know how to seek help.
+- Running campaigns to raise awareness of domestic abuse, enabling victims to identify the signs and know how to seek help.

 - Providing a range of options for victims to disclose abuse and seek help.

-- Providing support to victims with reporting to the police and engaging with the criminal justice system.
+- Making support available to victims to report abuse to the police and helping them engage with the criminal justice system.

-- Getting support in place to victims to help them deal with both the emotional and practical issues of moving on.
+- Getting support in place for victims to help them deal with both the emotional and practical issues of moving on.

 We believe that Wiltshire Council can do far more on preventative action:

 - We’ll establish a Wiltshire Young People’s Foundation to coordinate and grow services for young people.
-This will work strategically to bring different groups together from the public, private, voluntary and community sectors to develop partnership projects and share resources and good practice, including:
+This will work strategically to bring different groups together from the public, private, voluntary and community sectors in order to develop partnership projects and share resources and good practice including:

-- Facilitating centralised fundraising based on a consortia approach in order to access funding from a variety of sources.
+- Facilitating centralised fundraising based on a consortia approach aimed at accessing funding from multiple sources.

-- Provide a ‘Venue Bank’ for groups to share and access available sites to run their projects.
+- Providing a “Venue Bank” for groups to share and access available sites to run their projects.

 - Distributing seed grant funding to member organisations.